Hardyston crowns its contest winners, full of charm and poise

 The judges scored contestants on appearance, poise, and answers to the questions like, What was their favorite subject?
 Did they have siblings?
 If they could have a superpower?
 What they are looking forward to this summer?

 The Hardyston Township Recreation Committee sponsored its annual pageant at the municipal building on June 4.
-Dana Vitz, the township’s executive assistant, said the mayor, Stanley Kula, interviewed the contestants and announced the winners.
+Dana Vitz, the township’s executive assistant, said Councilman Stanley Kula interviewed the contestants and announced the winners.

 Miss Hardyston 2021, Emily Verrone, 20, grew up in Hardyston and attended Sussex County Technical School.
 She just finished her first year as a criminal justice student at Sussex County Community College and wants to pursue a career in law enforcement when she graduates.
 She will represent Hardyston at the Sussex County Fair this summer.